 Log files are actually rather difficult to use for data analysis but provide a chronological record of everything that happened during your study.
 The level of content in them depends on you.
 See Logging data for further information.

-These files are designed to be used by experienced users with previous experience of python and, probably, matplotlib.
+.psydat files can be useful for retrieving data that you forgot to explicitly tell PsychoPy® to save.
+They can also be more directly used by experienced users with previous experience of python and, probably, matplotlib.
 The contents of the file can be explored with dir(), as any other python object.